-5.3 Alternative C - No Action Alternative (NAA)
+5.3 ALTERNATIVE C - No Action ALTERNATIVE (NAA)

-Under the NAA, the proposed rule would not be promulgated.
-Any future exploration drilling on the Arctic OCS would be governed by the existing regulatory framework, potentially causing effects comparable to those described in previous Arctic OCS NEPA documents (See USDOI, BOEM, Alaska OCS Region, 2011-a; USDOI, BOEM, Alaska OCS Region, 2011-b; USDOI, BOEM, Alaska OCS Region, 2011-c; USDOI, BOEM, 2012; USDOI, MMS, Alaska OCS Region, 2008).
+Under the NAA, the final rule would not be promulgated.
+Any future exploration drilling on the Arctic OCS would be governed by the existing regulatory framework, potentially causing effects comparable to those described in previous Arctic OCS NEPA documents (see USDOI, MMS, Alaska OCS Region, 2008; USDOI, BOEM, Alaska OCS Region, 2011-a; USDOI, BOEM, Alaska OCS Region, 2011-b; USDOI, BOEM, Alaska OCS Region, 2011-c; USDOI, BOEM, 2012; USDOI, BOEM, Alaska OCS Region, 2015-a; and USDOI, BOEM, Alaska OCS Region, 2015-b).
 No substantially different effects to the environment would occur compared to those analyzed in the existing NEPA documents cited above.
 Selection of the NAA would not reduce the likelihood or severity of impacts on the Arctic environment vis-à-vis existing rules.
-Accordingly, the NAA would forego the potential benefits of reduced or avoided environmental effects anticipated from the PAA.
-The NAA would also obviate the limited potential adverse effects anticipated from the PAA.
+Accordingly, the NAA would forego some of the potential benefits of reduced or avoided environmental effects anticipated from the rule.
+It is possible that some of the equivalent requirements could be achieved through conditions of approval on plans or permits.
+The NAA would also obviate the limited potential adverse effects anticipated from the rule.